Mecha-Weasel/spittoon/README.md

 3) Ensuring these thumbnails get downloaded to connecting clients, by either: a) creating .RES files for each map, and/or b) using SourceMod's download feature.

 As a convenience for server operators, I have also provided in the GitHub:
-1) An archive (.ZIP file) with HSB preview thumbnails for many common custom maps (in .VTF/.VMT format) for use on your game-server.
+1) An archive (.ZIP file) of HSB preview thumbnails for many common custom maps (in .VTF/.VMT format) for use on your game-server.
-2) An archive (.ZIP file) with HSB preview thumbnails for many common custom maps (compressed with BZip2) for use on your back-end web-server (if you are using sv_downloadurl, etc.).
+2) An archive (.ZIP file) of HSB preview thumbnails for many common custom maps (compressed with BZip2) for use on your back-end web-server (if you are using sv_downloadurl, etc.).

 If you need help getting HSB preview thumbnails setup for a custom map that is not already included, feel free to reach-out for assistance.